OpenRiak/riak_kv/docs/NextGenReplGuide.md

 It is recommended, where possible to use the PB API for performance reasons, and also as TLS security can be enabled via this API.
 The HTTP API is slower, but maybe useful where it is easier to set up peer relationships with a HTTP-based load-balancer rather than an individual node.

-The API is not documented outside of the code base.
+The replication API consists of [the AAE fold API](/docs/OtherAPI.md#aae-fold-api) and the [fetch API required to access replication queues](/docs/OtherAPI.md#the-fetch-api).

-### Monitoring and Run-time Changes
+## Monitoring and Run-time Changes

-#### Monitoring full-sync exchanges via logs
+### Monitoring full-sync exchanges via logs

 Full-sync exchanges will go through the following states: